ra-coding-club/coding-club/README.md

 ## What will I need?

-Aside from being eager to learn and obtaining permission to create an online [GitHub](https://github.com) account, nothing else is needed.
-Computers (most likely Chromebooks) will be provided to you.
+Aside from being eager to learn and obtaining permission to create an online [GitHub](https://github.com) account to join GitHub Classroom, nothing else is needed.
+Computers will be provided to you.